LangUMS/langums/README.md

 ## Usage

+1. Get the latest langums.exe from [here](https://github.com/AlexanderDzhoganov/langums/blob/master/langums.exe?raw=true).

+2. You will need to install [Microsoft Visual Studio 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=48145) (x86) if you don't have it already.

-Run langums.exe with your map, source file and destination file e.g.
+3. Run langums.exe with your map, source file and destination file e.g.

 ```
 langums.exe --src my_map.scx --lang my_map.l --dst my_map_final.scx
 ```

-After that you can run `my_map_final.scx` directly in the game or open it with an editor.
+4. Now you can run `my_map_final.scx` directly in the game or open it with an editor.

+(!)
+Right now you must set Player 8 manually to be a Computer player before giving the map to langums.exe.
+This will be automated in the future.

 ## Language features